 Freemium models aren’t exactly a copy-paste of the same scheme, giving it room for creativity and competition.
 Businesses and app developers can give themselves an edge by approaching the freemium models differently and appealing to a larger audience.

 Have you ever come across a free trial in apps?
 Did Netflix just come to mind with its 30-day free trial?
 Great, you’re already familiar with a paywall model.
 In the paywall model, app monetization happens when these apps offer users a limited amount of free access before asking users to pay to access additional content.
-Check out our Paywall Library to draw some inspiration if you decide to design your own paywall.

-The limited feature model
+Limited feature model

 Imagine the limited feature model as a more relaxed sibling of the paywall model.
 This monetization model offers a basic version of the product or service for free while charging for premium features or functionality.
 For example, a photo editing app may offer basic filters for free, but charge for more advanced editing tools.